Clarence Thomas' Memoir: My Grandfather's Son

 Thomas' memoir is aptly titled.
 His grandfather, who stepped in to become the young Thomas boys' father, "was dark, strong, proud, and determined to mold me in his image."

-Despite a rebellious period when Thomas seemed to reject his grandfather's beliefs, Clarence still sought his approval, and his powerful force in Clarence's life is recognized by the justice as he declares in tribute, "He was the one hero in my life.
+Despite a rebellious period when he seemed to reject his grandfather's beliefs, Clarence still sought his approval, and his powerful force in Clarence's life is recognized by the justice as he declares in tribute, "He was the one hero in my life.
 What I am is what he made me."